 There was better news at the gas pump.

-The gasoline index slowed by 0.1% in February, a relief from two straight months of steep increases.
-As of March 12, the national average for gasoline was $3.08 per gallon, according to AAA data.
-That's down from an average of $3.15 in January and $3.39 a year ago.
+The gasoline index dropped 6.3% in March, a relief from months of steep increases.
+As of April 10, the national average for gasoline was $3.22 per gallon, according to AAA data.
+That's up from an average of $3.09 in March but less than the $3.62 average of a year ago.

 What's next

 Inflation remains above the Federal Reserve's target of 2%.
-Combined with overall economic uncertainty around tariffs, the Fed is expected to hold interest rates steady during its policy meeting later this month.
+The major metric to watch however, is President Trump's on-again, off-again tariffs, whose full effects are not reflected in March inflation data.
+Combined with overall economic uncertainty around the tariffs, the Fed is expected to remain cautious when considering future interest rate cuts.